drbean/edit/joyce/Joyce_Huang_proposal_draft.md

-As can be seen from Table 2.1.1, the letter naming ability standards developed by US national and professional organizations apply from early childhood and specify in detailed development progress in sequence.
-Each stage offers the exact number of letter names which children should know.
-At the end of the kindergarten and before entering the first grade, children need to name all the uppercase and lowercase letters of the alphabet.
+As can be seen from Table 2.1.1, the letter naming ability standards developed by US national and professional organizations apply from early childhood and specify in detail a series of stages through which development will take place.
+Each stage prescribes the exact number of letter names which children are expected to know.
+At the end of kindergarten and before entering the first grade, children need to be able to name all the uppercase and lowercase letters of the alphabet.

   -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------